Why the future of long-haul heavy trucking probably includes a lot of hydrogen

 The old aphorism that time is money is particularly true in the freight transport business.
 After fuel, labor is the costliest part of a trucking company’s budget.
 Missed delivery dates can also result in penalties to the company, depending on specific contract language.
 As such, the first reason why much of the long-haul heavy trucking sector will likely be hydrogen fuel cell based is due to time.
-A long-haul, Class 8 truck with a 100kg hydrogen tank can be fueled approximately 15 times faster than charging a 1 – 2MWh battery needed on the battery electric equivalent.
+A long-haul, Class 8 truck with a 100kg hydrogen tank can be fueled approximately 15 times faster than charging a 1-2MWh battery needed on the battery electric equivalent.
 Cross-country drive times can take up to 35% less time due to decreased dwell time as well as the smaller number of stops required.
 This should make hydrogen fuel cell heavy trucks the more appealing option to businesses that are based around moving goods efficiently around the country.

-The third reason hydrogen fuel cell may make more sense for the long-haul trucking business is flexibility.
+The third reason hydrogen fuel cells may make more sense for the long-haul trucking business is flexibility.
 Hydrogen fuel cell vehicles have more range than their electric counterparts, expected to reach twice the number of miles per full charge/tank.
 An all-electric fleet could handle many regional loads, running along a spoke to and from a hub, but a hydrogen fuel cell vehicle could handle regional delivery as well as cover longer routes with little time needed for refueling.
 A more flexible fleet is one that may earn more for the business.

 As I see it, now is not the time to select a single transportation energy source.
 For trucking, it appears that hydrogen will have some significant advantages, so let’s get busy building that infrastructure in key regions and along key routes.
 At the same time, let’s develop high power charging stations that can support battery electric heavy trucks and allow for high-speed charging to reduce dwell times.
-In short, instead of forcing everything to electrify or everything to use your fuel of choice, let’s develop the necessary technology and infrastructure then use it for the appropriate application – including taking advantage of the merits of hydrogen for long haul heavy trucking operation.
+In short, instead of forcing everything to electrify or everything to use a particular fuel, let’s develop the necessary technology and infrastructure then use it for the appropriate application – including taking advantage of the merits of hydrogen for long haul heavy trucking operation.
 In so doing, we can accelerate the proliferation of clean energy in the transportation sector, helping to achieve our climate goals and secure our future.